AdrianMartinezGit/TechNewsHomePage/README.md

 # Tech News Home Page

-Adrian Martinez
+Adrian Martinez<br>
-2 / 6 / 2024 - 2:31 PM
+2 / 6 / 2024 - 2:31 PM<br>
-Tech News Home Page
+Tech News Home Page<br>
-This is build with normal HTML and TailWindCSS, meant to replicate the design in the images of the folder
+This is build with normal HTML and TailWindCSS, meant to replicate the design in the images of the folder<br>

 Peer Reviewer - Tyler Nguyen (2:00PM)
 Peer Review -